giuliogcantone/Lezioni_DataScience_Cantone2022/Readme.md

 This is the teaching materials repository for:

--   Introduction to Data Science with R Tidyverse, for Social Research
+-   Introduction to Data Science with R Tidyverse for Research

 for University of Catania, Department of Political and Social Sciences, Spring 2022.